readyplayerme/UnrealExamples/README.md

 ![Screenshot 2022-10-06 141418](https://user-images.githubusercontent.com/108666572/194309906-d7dc5108-2cb4-4005-baf7-b0d88af69c50.png)

-This repository contains examples of Ready Player Me integration into Unreal Engine 5 project.
+This repository contains examples of Ready Player Me integration into an Unreal Engine 5 project.
 This is to serve as a reference for anybody that wants to integrate our 3D avatars into their Unreal Engine project.

 # Examples